itenium-be/blog-posts/npm/angular/2024-12-15-angular-new-template-syntax.md

 - first & last

-Adding `trackBy: trackElFn` is optional and is only needed when you are running into performace issues.
+Adding `trackBy: trackElFn` is optional and is only needed when you are running into performance issues.

 ```ts
 trackElFn(index: number, el: T) {